ThisIsNotDat/Sokoban/README.md

 - Press Space to toggle play/pause the solving process.
 - Press R to reset the map to initial state.
 - Press ESC to exit the game.

+## Acknowledgements
+Thanks to the following authors for their assets:
+- [dani_maccari](https://dani-maccari.itch.io/sokoban-tileset) for the Sokoban tileset.
+- [jinxit4](https://civitai.com/models/375001/rpg-top-down-4-direction-walk-cycle-pony) for the Peach Princess character sprite.